Johnston (typeface): New Johnston

 The New Johnston Medium as the new standard is slightly heavier or bolder than the original Johnston Regular (or sometimes confusingly called Medium) and lighter than the original Bold, and has a larger x-height, made suitable for main text setting as well as large display sizes.
 The average x-height of the New Johnston is roughly 7% larger than the original as the limit for keeping the original Johnston flavour, which was fundamental.
 The larger x-height allowed larger counters, and type size (size of x-height in particular) and weight are reciprocal factors for legibility, but enlarging x-height can affect style and appearance.
 Since the original Johnston weights, Regular and Bold, were maintained as closely as possible, inevitably New Johnston Medium appears very close to Light and Bold.
 This is the whole point of this particular solution because New Johnston Medium works as the one-fits-all standard font for virtually every application from large type sizes for posters and signs to minute type sizes for pocket map maintaining much improved legibility.
 Punctuation marks are matched the diamond tittle, differing from Johnston's original design, enhancing the identity of London Transport.

 In 1990–1992 Banks and Miles, in partnership with Signus Limited digitised the first PostScript Type 1 fonts for the then London Transport under the auspices of the corporate design manager, Roger Hughes.
 Hughes and Jeremy Rewse-Davies, LT's design director, also commissioned New Johnston Book, a special weight with distinctive modifications to allow better representation on low-resolution laser printers.
 The New Johnston Book weight was designed specifically for high volume publications and its usage was intended to be restricted to sizes below 12pt.
 In 2002 the typeface was digitised on behalf of Transport for London by Agfa Monotype Corporation, with the addition of two further weights, Book and Book Bold, as well as corresponding italic variants.
 The revised font family – not commercially available – is known as 'New Johnston TfL'.
-In the early stages of digitisation, there was the chronic problem in letter-spacing, which seems to be solved more or less by now.

 A further change occurred in 2008 when Transport for London removed the serif from the numeral '1' and also altered the '4', in both cases reverting them to their original appearance.

 New Johnston's numerals are originally designed to fit for setting tabular matters, which was requested by TfL.

 As a proprietary typeface (one of the first ever), Johnston did not become commercially available in metal type.
 However, capitalising on the popularity of the design style after Gill Sans had become popular, the typefounders Stephenson Blake, who cast the Johnston metal type, created a similar but not identical design, Granby for sale.
 According to Mike Ashworth of Transport for London, London Transport itself made some use of Granby by the 1960s due to the limited availability of Johnston metal type.
 It also used Gill Sans for printed ephemera, such as timetables.